maclobdell/mbed-os-example-mesh-blink-patterns/README.md

 This configuration file saves you 8.7 kB of RAM but uses 6.8 kB of more flash.

-### Disabling the LED control example
+### Disabling the LED blink pattern example

-You can disable the LED control example by specifying `enable-led-control-example": false` in the `mbed_app.json`
+You can disable the LED blink pattern example by specifying `enable-led-control-example": false` in the `mbed_app.json`

 This saves you about 2.5 kB of flash.